 When you run a small business you’re constantly dealing with problems.
 Customers don’t pay you on time or at all.
 When they do pay, they shortchange you, and then ask for more services only to not pay you again.
 People promise things and don’t deliver.
 Employees don’t show up for work or they do lousy work, and then ask for a raise.
 Suppliers don’t deliver products on time.
 Or they deliver inferior products, then want to renegotiate their contracts.
 Partners don’t hold up their end of the partnership.
 Investors want more return for their money.
 Bankers keep asking for more information and then raise their rates.
 The government, from Washington to your local township, wants to raise your taxes, increase regulations, and pile on the paperwork – all while politicians are saying you should pay your people more.

-Yet, according to a small business success study, like most small business owners, I want it my way, and I wouldn’t want to be doing anything else.
+Yet, I want it my way, and I wouldn’t want to be doing anything else.

 I could never work for someone else or imagine myself not running my own business.
 I’m no great entrepreneur or risk-taker.
 I could tell you I love being a business owner because of my passion, drive, and desire to change the world.
 And that would be very nice, but it’s not actually true.
 There’s really only one reason I prefer to run my own company and it boils down to one word: control.